eudoxia0/eudoxia0.github.io/article/_posts/2025-10-05-hashcards-plain-text-spaced-repetition.md

 ```

 You write flashcards more or less like you'd write ordinary notes, with
-lightweight markup to denote basic (question/answer) flashcards, and [cloze
+lightweight markup to denote basic (question/answer) flashcards and [cloze
 deletion][cl] flashcards.
 Then, to study, you run:

 ```